Abuse Survivors Library

 |Info for Teens|

-Domestic violence means abuse inflicted on one adult by another, while both live together in the same household.
-Most often it's physical abuse by an intimate partner, but it can also be abuse of elderly parents by adult children, etc.
+Articles about abuse inflicted on one adult by another, while both share the same household.
+For example, physical abuse by an intimate partner, or abuse of elderly parent by their adult child.

 |Basics, Hotlines, & Helplinks|